My Mom's Pineapple Coleslaw Recipe

 My Mother passed this recipe and (the green bowl) down to me!

-My Mom used to make Pineapple Coleslaw salad every Thanksgiving (or a family BBQ) and serve it in the green "coleslaw bowl" (see it in the image to the left) that belonged to her mother.
+My Mom used to make Pineapple Coleslaw salad every Thanksgiving (or a family BBQ) and serve it in the green "coleslaw bowl" (see it in the image to the right) that belonged to her mother.
 I make her coleslaw every month of the year and I am always being asked for my recipe.
 So, as a tribute to my mother (who passed away in 2003) I am presenting it here.
 FYI: my cold slaw recipe is based on one from a Hellmann's (Best Foods) mayonnaise.

 I took the picture shown here of my mom's coleslaw.
 Looks good, doesn't it?
 I especially love the green depression glass bowl that used to belong to my grandmother.
 This "coleslaw" bowl -- as my mom called it -- was passed to me, and I will pass it to my oldest daughter in good time.